Psychtoolbox-3/psychtoolbox-3.github.com/docs/AudioFeedbackLatencyTest.md

 'freq' = Samplerate of capture device.

 'freqout' = Samplerate of playback device.

+'fullduplex' = Use soundcard in full-duplex mode.

+'runmode' = Runmode for [PsychPortAudio](PsychPortAudio) to choose.

 Obviously this test function can only be used in a very silent room!